 Wet the entire sink, shake a bit of the Bar Keeper’s Friend powder all over and leave for 10 minutes.
 Wet a scourer and gently scrub the powder into the sink.
 Rinse off well with water and pat dry with a paper towel.
 With copper sinks you will notice the brown part of the copper has come off and you now have that beautiful 'new penny' look once again.
 Stand back and watch it sparkle.

 How to clean a ceramic sink

-To begin scrub away any dirt with a mixture of washing up liquid and warm water, mixed in a bowl.
+To begin cleaning a ceramic sink scrub away any dirt with a mixture of washing up liquid and warm water, mixed in a bowl.
 Soak some paper towels in vinegar and use them to line the sink.
 Leave for half an hour, then remove and rub off with a damp cloth.
 This will remove any limescale deposits too.

 How to clean a granite sink

-Always use gentle cleaning methods on granite sinks as they usually have sealants on to protect the natural stone.
+Always use gentle cleaning methods when cleaning granite sinks as they usually have sealants on to protect the natural stone.
 Soak a sponge sourer with hot water and 2–3 drops of washing up liquid or a you can use a 50/50 mix of water and vinegar.

 How to clean a glass sink

 Glass sinks have become more popular in recent years and their upkeep is not dissimilar from your drinking glasses or windows.
-Give them a clean with a mixture of washing-up liquid and warm water, using a sponge scourer to tackle any soap scum.
+Clean glasses sinks with a mixture of washing-up liquid and warm water, using a sponge scourer to tackle any soap scum.